Chimera Beast: Gameplay

 The chief innovation of Chimera Beast is its power-up system.
 Instead of collecting gun upgrades as in most games of this genre, the player's eater enhances itself by eating other creatures and assuming their abilities and defenses.
 Instead of simply having various types of projectile weaponry, the game attempts to make these new abilities as varied as possible.
 Consuming a crustacean might give the player's eater a hard protective shell, for example, while an insectoid creature might offer a venomous tail instead.
 The game even includes the ability to use cancer as a weapon.

 Another difference from typical shooter mechanics is that the player's eater does not die after being hit.
 It has a life bar, which can be charged by consuming enemies.
 It is even possible to eat enough to charge the life bar past its starting position, creating a larger eater which is not only more powerful but can take more damage as well.

 Enemies

 The enemies in Chimera Beast are mostly animals, some with equivalent Earth versions and some without.
 Some of the enemy creatures include jellyfish, a lamprey, clownfish, clams, flying squirrels, and moles.
 Once the player reaches the human stage, they face war vehicles such as tanks and jets.

 Technical details

-Chimera Beast runs on dual 68000 processors.
-Sound is provided by Yamaha YM2151 and dual OKI MSM6295 chips.
-Like most games of its time, it uses a standard JAMMA connector.
+Chimera Beast runs on dual Motorola 68000 processors.
+Sound is provided by Yamaha YM2151 and dual OKI MSM6295 (4-channel ADPCM) chips.
+Like most arcade games of its time, it uses a standard JAMMA connector.
 The game uses the Jaleco Mega System 1 Hardware.